kanehekili/Gradient-blue/README.md

 # Gradient-blue & Gradient-black
-Version 3.25.6 and 3.26.6
+Version 3.25.6 and 4.2.0

-A GTK theme supporting gtk2 and gtk3
+A GTK theme supporting gtk2,gtk3 and gtk4

 This theme was written for the GTK3.20+ and the GTK 3.18 Version and includes a matching gtk2 Version.
 It is supposed to be the anti thesis of the flat "material design" and has gradients!

+The GTK4.0 Version is still in progress - mostly works.

 Gradient-blue has been extended with Gradient-black, which is based on the gray theme but more or less completely rewritten...